Pleasantville (film): Plot

-In 1998, while their divorced mother is out of town, high-school-aged twin siblings David and Jennifer fight over the television, breaking the remote control.
+In 1998, while their divorced mother leaves to go out of town, high-school-aged twin siblings David and Jennifer fight over the television, breaking the remote control.
 A mysterious TV repairman suddenly arrives and, impressed by David's knowledge and love of Pleasantville, a black-and-white 1950s sitcom about the idyllic Parker family, gives him an unusual remote control before departing.

 When they use it, David and Jennifer are magically transported into the Parkers' house, in Pleasantvilles black-and-white world.
-Unaware of the replacements, George and Betty Parker believe David and Jennifer to be their children Bud and Mary Sue, respectively.
+Unaware of the replacements, George and Betty Parker believe David and Jennifer to be their children, Bud and Mary Sue.
 Communicating through the Parkers' television, David tries to reason with the repairman, who is offended that they want to come home, thinking they should be lucky to live in Pleasantville.

 There, fire is impossible to start (firefighters merely rescue cats from trees), and everyone is unaware that anything exists outside of Pleasantville, as all roads circle back into it.
 David tells Jennifer they must play the show's characters and not disrupt Pleasantville, but she rebelliously goes on a date with Mary Sue's boyfriend, Skip Martin, the most popular boy in school.
 She has sex with Skip, who is shocked by the experience, which leads to the first bursts of color appearing in town.

 Bill Johnson, owner of the malt shop where Bud works, experiences an existential crisis after realizing the repetitive nature of his life.
 David tries to help him break out of his routine and notices an attraction between Bill and Betty.

 As Jennifer influences other teenagers, parts of Pleasantville become colorized, including some of the residents.
 Books in the library, previously blank, begin to fill with words as David and Jennifer summarize the plot to their classmates.
-After Jennifer tells a curious Betty about sex and masturbation, Betty masturbates in the bathtub and has an orgasm that results in her colorization and a fire in a tree outside.
+After Jennifer tells a curious Betty about sex and masturbation, Betty masturbates in the bathtub and has an orgasm that results in her colorization and a fire in the tree in their yard.
+David puts out the fire with the firetruck's hose because the firemen did not know what the hose was for.